Diagnosis of Circumstellar Matter Structure in Interaction-powered Supernovae with Hydrogen Line Feature: Test calculation of the P-Cyg line

 \section{Test calculation of the P-Cyg line}

-In order to verify our Monte Carlo calculations, we performed test calculations to reproduce the P-Cyg line from a spherically symmetric flow field undergoing homologous expansion.
+In order to verify our Monte Carlo calculations, we performed test calculations to reproduce the P-Cyg line from a spherically symmetric flow-field undergoing homologous expansion.
 The simulated H$\alpha$ spectra are compared with those obtained from the semi-analytical model in \cite{jeffery1990}.

 The input of the \cite{jeffery1990} model is a homologously expanding medium, spanning from an arbitrarily defined ``photosphere" to the outer edge, which reprocesses the continuum emission from the photosphere.
 Here, we choose the parameters of this medium to be similar to the CSM that are relevant to this paper.
 Specifically, the radius of the photosphere is set to $10^{15}$ cm and that of the edge of the computational domain is set to $5 \times 10^{15}$ cm.
 The flow velocities at the photosphere and the outer edge are set to 20 km s$^{-1}$ and 100 km s$^{-1}$, respectively.
 Photons are injected from the photosphere with a blackbody spectrum, and are initially assigned to a frequency range $0.999 \nu_{\rm{H\alpha}} \leqq \nu_{\rm{0}} \leqq 1.002 \nu_{\rm{H\alpha}}$ in the fluid comoving frame.